 How old are your horses?

-Our veterans over 15 are Rio, Jac (both 19), Gunner, Danny (both 18) and Polly (aged 16).
-Our middle rangers are Ulha, Prada and Blossom (all 10), Logan who is allegedly 10 but the dentist suggests 12 and Epona is 8.
-Our youngsters are Grace and Hope (both 2).
+Our veterans (over 15) are Rio, Jac (both 20), Gunner, Danny (both 19) and Polly (aged 17).
+Our middle rangers are Ulha, Prada and Blossom (all 11), Logan who is allegedly 11 but the dentist suggests 13 and Epona is 9.
+Our youngsters are Grace and Hope (both 3).

 Do you rug your horses?

 Gunner has a light weight jacket on as and when required in the wetter and colder months, he is one of our more sensitive thoroughbreds.
 As the only one stabled, he also has his stable PJ’s when the nights are colder as it is drafty in the barn.
 Our other thoroughbreds/crosses are a bit more hardy than Gunner but have rugs on when they start feeling the colder/wetter weather.
-Logan a Gypsy Cob with Cushing’s/PPID, has a compromised coat so this winter had to be rugged.
-Our two retirement liveries (Polly and Blossom) have rugs at their owners request.
+Logan a Gypsy Cob with Cushing’s/PPID, has a compromised coat so this winter so was rugged but since his medication has stabilised his hormones he is fine rug free.
+Our two retirement liveries (Polly and Blossom) have rugs on colder nights at their owners request but generally don’t need them.
 Rio who is a little on the slimmer side going into winter also has a rug.
 The rest of the herd are native breeds such as Welsh, Dartmoor or Cob so grow amazing coats which are designed for our UK climate.